ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Sewer/Key.md

 ## History

+- Rael's lover refused to submit to Lolth who had no patience for defiance, and was eaten.
+- In a frenzy, Rael violently raged against anyone and everyone, and Lolth transmuted him into an abomination.
 - Rael, turned to a drider, who will not attack players who enter his lair.
 He wants players to come back and tell the tale to bring a multitude of adventurers to feast off of.
 - Rael, after turning to a drider, banished from the shadowfell, traversed back to the material plane, wanting to find acceptance and belonging.
 - He found himself beneath the newly developed city of Slygarten and settled deep in the sewers, finding that his presence incited violence and fear in people.
 He was a monster that needed vanquished.